okalangkenneth/ELKv1/README.md

 That's it for the first demonstration!
 You've now set up Docker and ran Elasticsearch and Kibana containers.
 In the next demonstration, we'll create a new .NET 6 web API project and configure it to log to Elasticsearch using Serilog.

-## Configuring a .NET 6 web API to log to Elasticsearch using Serilog.
+## Configuring a .NET 6 web API in visual studio code to log to Elasticsearch using Serilog..

 In this demonstration, we'll create a new .NET 6 web API project and configure it to log to Elasticsearch using Serilog.
 Serilog is a popular logging library for .NET that supports structured logging and can send logs to various sinks, including Elasticsearch.